Teachers voice grave concerns about health implications if Leaving Cert goes ahead

 Department fo Education sources say option of awarding grades to students in the absence of exams will be discussedPhotograph: Eric Luke

-Teachers' unions are understood to have voiced grave concerns with Department of Education officials about the health implications for members if the Leaving Cert goes ahead later this summer.
+Teachers’ unions have voiced grave concerns with Department of Education officials about the health implications for members if the Leaving Cert goes ahead later this summer.

 Both unions met on Wednesday night to discuss these issues and what role their members may be prepared to play in grading Leaving Cert students if the exams are cancelled.